MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Configure a label to apply S/MIME protection in Outlook

 This configuration uses label [advanced settings](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
-It is supported by the preview version of the unified labeling client only.

 Use these settings only when you have a working [S/MIME deployment](https://docs.microsoft.com/office365/SecurityCompliance/s-mime-for-message-signing-and-encryption) and want a label to automatically apply this protection method for emails rather than Rights Management protection from Azure Information Protection.
 The resulting protection is the same as when a user manually selects S/MIME options from Outlook.